 Overall, ‘The Christmas Chronicles’ is a mostly fun adventure for a film night on Christmas Eve, as while the story isn’t anything we haven’t seen before.
-Kurt Russell’s memorable performance mixed with some entertaining action scenes and a very festive atmosphere all result in the film being a decent watch, as well as a low 7/10 all together.
-Check this one out if one year you’re in the need for a festive fantasy adventure.
+Kurt Russell’s memorable performance mixed with some entertaining action scenes and a very festive atmosphere all result in the film being a decent watch.
+So maybe check this one out one year if you’re in the need for a festive fantasy adventure, just don’t have your expectations too high.
+Final Rating: 6/10.